 Andrew Ziperski, Business Manager, is a sophomore economics major from Raleigh, North Carolina.
 His interests include financial economics, sports management, and tech startups.
 In addition to his duties at the Review, he writes a sports column for The Stanford Daily, does research through SIEPR, and is a campus tour guide.

 Josh Singer, Technology Director, is a junior studying computer science and philosophy.
 He loves non-fiction, lifting weights, live music, and playing his harmonica.
 Right now, he is working at Tinder doing data science.
 He is interested in startups and enjoys building things in his free time.
 Fun fact: he identifies as liberal but is committed to being curious and hearing others' opinions.

 We meet every Monday from 7-8pm in Old Union 215 to discuss article ideas.
-All writers are welcome to join.
+Everybody is welcome to join.